heretics-sf/2030-goals/README.md

-## 2. Community, People
+## 2. People & Community

+### 2.0: Introduction

+This section covers:

+* You
+* People as individuals interacting with other individuals
-“People” is assumed to include residents, staff, admin, regulators and other parties with an ongoing binding relationship (Morrison for example)
+* “People” is assumed to include residents, staff, admin, regulators and other parties with an ongoing binding relationship (Morrison for example)
+* People you care about, friends ^ family, people you are concerned about

-### 2.1 We know each each other
+### Goal 2.1: We know each each other

 We seek good people
 * Residents and staff have a say in the criteria